-The insurance company that provides workers’ comp benefits will likely make it more difficult to get your full benefits than it should be.
+The insurance company that provides workers’ compensation benefits will likely make it more difficult to get your full benefits than it should be.
 Sometimes, employers also question workers’ injuries or pressure them to return to work too soon.
-At John Foy & Associates, we are dedicated to helping you get everything you deserve through workers’ comp after a work injury.
+At John Foy & Associates, we are dedicated to helping you get everything you deserve through workers’ compensation after a work injury.

 Let us give you a FREE consultation and case evaluation today.
 We’ll look at the details of your work injury or illness, evaluate your workers’ comp claim, and discuss how we can help.
 Call (404) 400-4000 or contact us online to get started with your FREE consultation today.

 How to Know If You Can Receive Workers’ Compensation Benefits in Thomasville

 In Georgia, any business with three or more regular employees is required to purchase workers’ compensation insurance.
 It doesn’t matter if the employees are less than full-time.
 They can be part-time or even seasonal workers as long as they work for the business on a regular basis.

 So, most employers in Thomasville must carry workers’ compensation and chances are good that you are covered.

 If you’re not sure whether or not your employer has workers’ compensation coverage, you can search the State Board of Workers’ Compensation (SBWC)’s website.
 A workers’ compensation lawyer can also look into it for you.
 However, an employer should let you know about workers’ compensation coverage after a work injury.

 It’s more common than you would think for employers to not have workers’ compensation when they should.
 If you suspect your employer is not carrying the required coverage, contact an experienced workers’ compensation lawyer right away.